borea17/borea17.github.io/_posts/paper_summaries/2020-09-05-AIR_summary.md

 Alright, time to step down from our high horse.
 Actually, it took me quite some time to tweak the hyperparameters to obtain such good results.
 I put a lot of prior knowledge into the model so that `completely unsupervised` is probably exaggerated.
-Using a slightly different setup might result in entirely different results.
+Using a slightly different setup might lead to entirely different results.
 Furthermore, even in this setup, there may be cases in which the training converges to some local maximum (depending on the random network initializations and random training dataset).